Gadiye/Gadiye/README.md

 ---

 ## ⚙️ Modern DevOps & Systems (2026)

-> *"DevOps has moved from manual scripts to AI-augmented operating models."*

 I view DevOps as the ultimate tool for simplification.
 In 2026, it's no longer just about Docker or Jenkins — it's about building **Autonomous Pipelines** and **Internal Developer Platforms (IDPs)** that eliminate friction.